 If you have found a relevant document, it may be useful to look at how it has been indexed within the database to find similar ones.

-If the recovered documents are useful for your search, save the bibliographic references to be able to consult and cite later.
-A reference manager such as Mendeley can help you.
+If the retrieved documents are useful for your search, save the bibliographic references so that you can consult and cite them later.
+One can help you reference manager like Mendeley.